transcom/mymove-docs/docs/adrs/0074-move-history-details-refactor.md

 ## Decision Outcome

+### Chosen Alternative: *Refactor event templates to return their own details components*

+* `+` *The strategy for displaying details for move history rows would be much more flexible*
+* `+` *Displaying move history details would more closely resemble more conventional React-like patterns*
+* `+` *Refactoring the existing event templates could be broken down and addressed incrementally.*
+* `-` *Refactoring the existing event templates would be a sizeable amount of work.*
+* `-` *It does not solve the issue of move events matching to multiple templates.
+However it does give flexibility to share the same template*
+## Pros and Cons of the Alternatives

-### Chosen Alternative: _Add a new changed values criterion for distinguishing between events when matching to event templates_
+### *Add a new changed values criterion for distinguishing between events when matching to event templates*
 * `+` *It is the same approach used when Action and Table were added as matching criteria when Event Name was not sufficient*
 * `-` *It assumes that not no event will have the same action, event name, table name, and changed values.
 We may run into a case that meets this criteria and will have to come up with another metric in which to differentiate move events.*

-## Pros and Cons of the Alternatives
+* `-` *It assumes all `changedValues` listed are required.
+There are move events where only some of the possible `changedValues` will be present.
+In that situation it will not match to the template at all.*

 ### *Refactor our details types and details components so that different data can be displayed differently within the same details type*
 * `+` *This will allow us to refactor the details component and consolidate our details types from 4 types to 2 types by combining the status, labeled detail, and plain text types.*
 * `-` *Changes would eventually needed all the existing event templates to update the their details types or we will have to continue to support the legacy format.*
-* `-` *Some templates will handle multiple events and this does not follow the structure of having individual event modules which was decided in [ADR 0071 Introduce Move History Events](./0071-move-history-events.md).*

-### *Refactor event templates to return their own details components*
-* `+` *The strategy for displaying details for move history rows would be much more flexible*
-* `+` *Displaying move history details would more closely resemble more conventional React-like patterns*
-* `+` *Refactoring the existing event templates could be broken down and addressed incrementally.*
-* `-` *Refactoring the existing event templates would be a sizeable amount of work.*
+* `-` *Details components will still be rigid and could run into the same problem if a new design for details introduced.*

 ### *Do nothing*